 Diploma or Transcript Issuance

-Transcripts of academic credits are available upon request of the Registrar.
+Transcripts of academic credits are available upon request of the Office of Academic Services and Registrar.
 Students with no financial obligations to the University shall be issued a diploma or transcript of academic credits.

 Directed or Individual Study Credit Limits